raul-dunca/acsc_2025_quals/rev/neon-cirquit.md

-First, I ran the following command to extract the content of the ApplImage:
+First, I ran the following command to extract the content of the AppImage:

 ```bash
 7z x neon-cirquit-1.0.0.AppImage
 ```

-I figured out this was an Electron app and after some research I discovered [this post](https://cypelf.fr/articles/protonic-vault/) that helped me a lot.
+I figured out this was an Electron app and after some research, I discovered [this post](https://cypelf.fr/articles/protonic-vault/) that helped me a lot.
 In this case `app.asar` was under the `resources` directory.
 And running:

 ```bash
 npx asar extract app.asar app
 ```

 I was able to recover the source files.
 In `index.html` I saw that the script `renderer.js` has the `checkPassword` logic.
-However, the password is not directly stored in code but it uses:
+However, the password is not directly stored in code, but it uses:

 ```js
 window.nativeAddon.checkPassword(userInput);